freyarowland/WoodFrogCode/README.md

 ## Data

-The data are published on Dryad (*link forthcoming*) once the manuscript has a DOI to link.
+The data are published on Dryad [doi:10.5061/dryad.0cfxpnw3r](doi:10.5061/dryad.0cfxpnw3r).
 Note: no pond coordinates are included in the released data to keep populations safe from intrusion.